WangXFng/STaTRL/README.md

-# Spatial-Temporal and Text Representation Learning (STaTRL) for Point-of-Interest (POI) recommendation, Applied Intelligence 2022.
+# Spatial-Temporal and Text Representation Learning (STaTRL) for Point-of-Interest (POI) recommendation

+### Applied Intelligence 2022.
 IF=5.019 JCR分区（Q2）

-## If you want to make a comparison of STaTRL without Text Representation Learning, please kindly find the [STRL](https://github.com/wxf2445/STRL).
+### If you want to make a comparison of STaTRL without Text Representation Learning, please kindly find the [STRL](https://github.com/wxf2445/STRL).
 That could be easily run, without processing Text Information.

 | dataset | # Users | # POI |
 |---------|---------|---------|